"Rust" weapons supervisor Hannah Gutierrez-Reed convicted of involuntary manslaughter in accidental shooting

 David Halls, the safety coordinator on the set of "Rust," testified earlier in the trial that Gutierrez-Reed had twice handed the revolver to Baldwin.
 Once, the gun was empty.
 The second time, it was loaded with both dummy rounds and a live bullet.
 Halls, who pleaded no contest last year to negligent use of a firearm and completed six months of unsupervised parole, testified that he and Gutierrez-Reed performed a rudimentary safety check before handing the gun to Baldwin the second time.

-Halls' statement conflicted with other comments made about the shooting: Gutierrez-Reed has not testified, but told investigators after the shooting that she had handed the gun to Halls and left the filming area.
+Halls' statement conflicted with other comments made about the shooting: Gutierrez-Reed did not testify, but told investigators after the shooting that she had handed the gun to Halls and left the filming area.
 Baldwin initially told investigators that Gutierrez-Reed handed him the weapon, but later said it was Halls who had done so.

 Gutierrez-Reed said that she did not know how the live ammunition ended up in the gun in a November 2021 statement released through her lawyers.
 In the statement, she said she had completed a full safety check of the gun before handing it to Hall.